music dictionary : As - As

 Assassinenschwert(German n.)
 Assassin sword

-assassiner(French) murder, (political) assassinate
+assassiner(French) to murder, (political) to assassinate

 Assassinio(Italian m.) murder, assassination